I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 Jordan's most famous shot was a mid-range jumper over Bryon Russell in Game 6 of the 1998 Finals.
 John Stockton would miss a three-pointer on the other end and the Bulls went on to capture their sixth title and second three-peat.

 The NBA was not always as big and as profitable as it is today.
 Low ratings and drug scandals nearly put the NBA out of business.
 Magic Johnson and Larry Bird helped save the faltering league.

 The NBA was not big outside the U.S.A., however, and it needed a boost in its international presence.
 Michael Jordan was the man to bring the NBA to the global stage.
 First off, Michael was a successful product endorser.
 While he endorsed many products, he is best known as an endorser of Nike, Coca-Cola, Hanes, Gatorade and Wheaties.

 Aside from being a pitchman, Jordan was also a great ambassador for the league.
 His fame skyrocketed when he was part of the legendary 1992 Dream Team alongside Larry and Magic.
 This helped introduce the NBA to an

 Michael was much more than a mere basketball player.
 He transitioned to being a media icon and an endorser.
 He was a big celebrity in every sense of the word.
 He would get interviewed everywhere and would even appear in shows hosted by Larry King, David Letterman and Jay Leno.

 Michael would even get to appear in the movie Space Jam.
 This was a crossover between him and Looney Tunes characters.

-He would also would appear in the 90s cartoon ProStars alongside Wayne Gretzky and Bo Jackson.
+He would also appear in the '90s cartoon ProStars alongside Wayne Gretzky and Bo Jackson.

 © 2020 Jan Michael Ong